Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 ![nacg](/images/computer_networking_topdown/networkassist.png)

-- The TCP congestion-control mechanism operating at the sender keeps track of an additional variable, the congestion window,denoted  $cwnd$.
+- The TCP congestion-control mechanism operating at the sender keeps track of an additional variable, the congestion window,denoted  <mark>$cwnd$</mark>.
 -  At the beginning of every RTT, the constraint permits the sender to send  <mark>$cwnd$</mark> bytes of data into the connection; at the end of the RTT the sender receives acknowledgments for the data.
-Thus the sender’s <mark>send rate</mark> is roughly <mark>$cwnd/RTT bytes/sec$</mark>.
+Thus the sender’s <mark>send rate</mark> is roughly <mark>$cwnd/RTT \ bytes/sec$</mark>.

 - How TCP Sender Determines Sending Rate
   1. A lost segment implies congestion, and hence, the TCP sender’s rate should be decreased when a segment is lost.